FrancisCrickInstitute/DESdemonA/README.md

   natural 'vehicle vs control', 'standard vs vehicle' and finally 'novel\_treatment vs standard'

-- `trt.vs.ctrl` choses one baseline (which we can select with an additional `ref` argument, rather than having to `relevel` the data) and compares everything else against it.
+- `trt.vs.ctrl` chooses one baseline (which we can select with an additional `ref` argument, rather than having to `relevel` the data) and compares everything else against it.